PhaethonPsychis/gagabank/Metaverse Lands Vision Launch .md

-# Metaverse Lands Vision Community Conference
+# Metaverse Lands Vision
+MLV is a Metaverse Collective for the design, research and development of virtual land systems, new cities, and cyber-urban developments connected to the metaverse.
+More particilarly

+MLV is an online 52-week long series of events, Architectural design competitions, and working groups summits
 The Metaverse Lands Vision Community Conference (MLVCC) is the launching global event focused on virtual land, cyber-urban Metaverse and digital crypto-economic zones technology and community.
 Metaverse is build on crypto and virtual land has emerged as a new asset class.